MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
 ## Step 1: Update popup.html to include a button

-The starting state for this tutorial is that a directory exists, containing the directories and files that are created in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md).
+To use this article, first do the steps in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md).
+The starting state for this Part 2 tutorial is that a directory exists for the part 2 code, containing the directories and files that are created in the Part 1 tutorial.
 These can be sibling directories for the Part 1 tutorial and the Part 2 tutorial, like in the MicrosoftEdge-Extensions repo.

 In the folder that contains the `popup.html` file, you'll do the following:
 1. Add tagging that displays a title with a button.